 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Since 2010, the number of online job vacancies has increased much quicker for floor finishers than the average for all occupations.
-This is because of the Christchurch rebuilding and subsequent construction activity in Auckland.
+Since 2010, the number of online job vacancies has increased much more quickly for floor finishers than the average for all occupations.
+This is largely because of the Christchurch rebuilding and subsequent construction activity in Auckland.

 Jobs advertised chart